 - The counts of or percentage of individuals supporting each candidate

 aMost reputable polls include the number of individuals sampled.
-As I write this (Dec 2011), all polls have included this number.
-But some poll will not publish that number before we are through.
-When a 95% margin of error (MOE) is provided, I can estimate the number of sampled individuals as (0.98/MOE)2.
+Occasionally a poll does not include that number.
+When a 95% margin of error (MOE) is provided, an estimate of the number of sampled individuals can be found as (0.98/MOE)2.
 This is based on the standard error of a binomial distribution and, as is commonly done by pollsters, assuming the true proportion for each candidate is 0.5.
-This is not ideal…we prefer the numbers or percents.
+This is not ideal…numbers are preferred.

-No. A push polls is not a real poll.
-Rather, it is a marketing tool.
+No. A push polls is a marketing tool, not a poll.
 In any case, results of push polls are rarely, if ever, published.

 In that case, we use the single most recent poll taken, even if it was taken some months ago.

 In that case, that state always goes the way it did in the past.
-We use the average of the 2008 and 2010 election results.
-States that went for Bush and McCain are always assumed to go for the Republican nominee.
-State that went for Kerry and Obama are assumed to go for Obama.
+We use the average of the 2004, 2008, and 2012 election results.
+States that went for Bush, McCain and Romney are always assumed to go for the Republican candidate.
+State that went for Kerry, Obama, and Obama are assumed to go for the Democratic candidate.
 When there are mixed results (say, Bush, Obama) we average the percentages based on party and give that state’s electors to the “winning” party.

 This seems like the best strategy given an absence of polls.
 The states with no polling are those that the media and polling firms believe are highly predictable—therefore there is no reason to pay good money to conduct a poll.
 They’re probably right.
-For example, D.C is, almost certainly, not going to go for the Republican candidate in 2012, so nobody is going to pay for polling D.C. until we get much closer to the election.
+For example, D.C is, almost certainly, not going to go for the Republican candidate in 2016, so nobody is going to pay for polling D.C.—at least until we get much closer to the election.